rob599/rob599_project/README.md

 sudo apt-get install ros-melodic-rviz-visual-tools
 ```

-You also need to pip install:
+You also need to pip3 install:
 * rospkg
 * scipy
 * sympy